ULHPC/tutorials/README.md

 ## Useful stuff

-* To avoid too much overhead in the number of jobs submitted to SLURM, use the`group` directive to group rules that can run together in a single job.
+* To avoid too much overhead in the number of jobs submitted to Slurm, use the`group` directive to group rules that can run together in a single job.
 * If your workflow runs for longer than just a few minutes, run snakemake inside`screen` or prefix it with `nohup`.
 This prevents the workflow from stopping when your SSH session get's disconnected.